damongolding/immich-kiosk/README.md

 Setting both `sleep_start` and `sleep_end` using the 24-hour format will enable sleep mode.

 ### During Sleep Mode:
-Kiosk will display a black screen and can optionally shows a faint clock if `show_time` or `show_date` and enabled.
+Kiosk will display a black screen and can optionally show a faint clock if `show_time` or `show_date` and enabled.

 ### Dimming the Screen with Fully Kiosk Browser